Let’s set the stage.

 Let’s say you charge $100 for a widget.
 Now, suppose Competitor A charges $90 and Competitor B charges $85.
 This being the case, your target market will view your business as one with a premium price positioning.

 At first glance, your widget appears expensive.
-You may also reason that Competitors A and B will sell more widgets because they’re cheaper.
-So, taking all this into consideration, let’s say you lower your price to $80.
+However, you may also reason that Competitors A and B will sell more widgets because they are cheaper.
+So, considering all this, let’s say you lower your price to $80.

 But what if a new competitor enters the market and charges $75?
 And what if competitors A and B respond by lowering their prices too?
-It’s possible that you’ll end up in the same situation you were in before but making less per widget.
+You may end up in the same situation you were in before but making less per widget.

 Around and around, it goes.

 Herein lies the problem.
-If you’re allowing competitors to dictate prices, you’ll be changing them every day.
+If you are allowing competitors to dictate prices, you will be changing them every day.
 And you can’t run a business that way, much less make a profit.

 Instead of guessing or reacting to competitors, we can use price positioning to help.
 This is an actual process that empowers us to overcome the challenges of pricing.